 - 1. Understand the basic concepts in measurement and measuring instruments. - 2.
 Understand the need and process of standardization, calibration of instruments, their significance in process and manufacturing industries for international acceptance. - 3.
 Understand the working principles of measuring instruments and their applications with extension of ranges. - 4.
 Select instruments on basis of accuracy, sensitivity and response time in generation transmission, manufacturing, power system ,testing and energy auditing purposes. - 5.
 Perform technical and professional duties in any type of industries. - 6.
 Do higher studies and use of modern instruments for techno-economical developments.

-Electrical Measurement-I (Course Contents)
+Electrical Measurement-I

-Semester-III Examination Scheme: Teaching Scheme: (ESE) End Semester Examination: 80 Marks Lectures: 3 Hrs/Week (ISE) Internal Sessional Examination: 20 Marks a.
-International system of units.

-Tutorial: 1 Hrs/Week (ESE) End Semester Exam duration: 03 Hours
+Examination Scheme: (ESE) End Semester Examination: 80 Marks (ISE) Internal Sessional Examination: 20 Marks (ESE) End Semester Exam duration: 03 Hours